-the spread of COVID-19.
+the spread of GOVID-13.

-Schools require ALL stude coverings during the school to the face covering require complete the below Medica Public Schools to determine what reasonable student to wear a face coverignificant public health and eartment of Education andents, beginning in kindergartent of day.
-Any student seeking a sement must have the student's al/Health Exemption Form.
-As will consult with the student's ble accommodations, if any, wering during the school day.
-In a safety requirements, theequest for medical exemption be , to wear face medical exemption treating physician noted below, treating physician ould allow the light of the Public
+The Connecticut State Department of Education andPublic Schools require ALL students, beginning in kindergarten, to wear face coverings during the school day.
+Any student seeking a medical exemption to the face covering requirement must have the student's treating physician complete the below Medical/Health Exemption Form.
+As noted below, Public Schools will consult with the student's treating physician to determine what reasonable accommodations, if any, would allow the student to wear a face covering during the school day.
+In light of the significant public health and safety requirements, the Public Schools require that any request for medical exemption be completed and submitted to, the [title] at [email].
+Students submitting requests for medical exemption are subject to COVID-19 containment strategies pending the completion of the exemption review process.
+COVID-19 containment strategies may include assignment to home-based remote learning to mitigate the possibility of infection to the student or others in the physical school building.

-, the [title] at [emai

-19 containment strategies process.
-COVID-19 contain sts for medical exemption are pending the completion of the nment strategies may include and to mitigate the possibility of ysical school building. exemption review assignment to

 Name of Child: Date of Birth:

 Address of Child:

-Name of Parent(s): s
+Name of Parent(s):

 Address of Parent(s):

-(if different from shild)
+(if different from child)